findkit/findkit/packages/docs/docs/crawler/pdf.md

 are commonly not listed in sitemaps.

-A `pdf` tag is automatically added to all parsed PDF files.

 ## Title

 PDF title is read from the filename in the `Content-Disposition` header.
 If